 The city-state Singapore is not exactly what you would call a classic travel destination, yet it has become increasingly popular for short trips and layover stays.
-There are endless things to do, but we’re going to introduce you to the very best places to visit in Singapore in 3 days.
+There are endless things to do, see and eat!
+In this post, we’re going to introduce you to the best places to visit in Singapore in 3 days.

 After a long journey on a bus, train or plane I usually feel the urge to stretch my legs and explore my surroundings by walking.
 You might already be familiar with some classic images of Singapore, which is why I suggest starting your first day with an easy walk from your hotel to the core of Downtown Singapore.